notesbytom/notesbytom/tech_notes/mrtg.md

 * Copy the New Target Items from the sample config into your active MRTG configuration file
 * Use `mrtg --check /etc/mrtg/mrtg.cfg` to validate your config file syntax
 * Use `systemctl restart mrtg` to start monitoring the new items with MRTG
+  * If enabling SNMPv3 or removing targets from monitoring, Restart MRTG!
+* For SNMPv3 support use global setting `EnableSnmpV3: yes`

 ## Time Synchronization (chrony)